qiime2/docs/source/tutorials/metadata.rst

 Users may be interested in the cual-id_ software for assistance with creating sample identifiers.
 The cual-id_ paper also provides some discussion on how to design identifiers.

 .. note:: Some bioinformatics tools may have more restrictive requirements on identifiers than the recommendations that are outlined here.
-For example, Phylip_ requires that identifiers are a maximum of 10 characters in some of its file formats, while we recommend length 36 or less.
+For example, Illumina sample sheet identifiers cannot have `.` characters, while we do include those in our set of recommended characters.
+Similarly, Phylip_ requires that identifiers are a maximum of 10 characters, while we recommend length 36 or less.
 If you plan to export your data for use with other tools that may have more restrictive requirements on identifiers, we recommend that you adhere to those requirements in your QIIME 2 analyses as well, to simplify subsequent processing steps.

+.. note:: The length recommended here (36 characters or less) is designed to be as short as possible while still supporting version 4 UUIDs formatted with dashes.

 Metadata Columns
 ****************